Target Audience: All beautiful people on this planet.

 1. A system crashes while using the legacy feature of “XYZ” functionality when used with a non-recommended browser (say IE)

-2. The download Quarterly statement is not generating correctly from the website & user is already entered in quarter in last month.
-We have time to fix the bug as report is generated at the end of the quarter so priority to fix the bug is Low.
+2. The download Quarterly statement is not generating correctly from the website & user is already entered in the quarter in last month.
+We have time to fix the bug as the report is generated at the end of the quarter so priority to fix the bug is Low.

 Who manages priority assignments?